 Here, you will find the information you need to navigate your first few weeks and months in the Network and to connect with resources and colleagues who can help you get a running start.

 LTERNET.EDU is the Network web site, where you can find up-to-date information on other LTER Sites, personnel, synthesis efforts, Network organization and history, communications and diversity resources.
-For information on the Network Communications Office, including staff responsibilities and contact information, visit the site profile page for the Network Communications Office.
+For information on the Network Office, including staff responsibilities and contact information, visit the site profile page for the Network Office.

 The LTER intranet houses a repository of historical documents, including meeting minutes, policies and bylaws, decadal reviews of the program, and key articles by and about the LTER Network, as well as rotation schedules for committee membership and meeting locations.

-The LTER image gallery is a collection of the best images from across the Network — accessible for use by the media, the National Science Foundation, the Network Communications Office, and your colleagues at other sites.
+The LTER image gallery is a collection of the best images from across the Network — accessible for use by the media, the National Science Foundation, the Network Office, and your colleagues at other sites.

 You may also want to sign up for the LTER Science Update, a monthly newsletter with short, lively descriptions of current research across the Network.